Overview

 Some examples of these types of bots:

-Monitoring new pool creations, and depositing liquidity
+Monitor new pool creations, and deposit liquidity if conditions are favorable

 Dependencies